 Hamilton continues: “Its propriety having been drawn into question by the adversaries of that plan, is no light symptom of the rage for objection, which disorders their imaginations and judgments.
 The standard of good behavior for the continuance in office of the judicial magistracy, is certainly one of the most valuable of the modern improvements in the practice of government.
 In a monarchy it is an excellent barrier to the despotism of the prince; in a republic it is a no less excellent barrier to the encroachments and oppressions of the representative body.
 And it is the best expedient which can be devised in any government, to secure a steady, upright, and impartial administration of the laws.”

 Notice here that Hamilton is not overly concerned about the potential of abuse of power by the courts, but rather by an over zealous and powerful Congress.
-I’ve said it many times, Congress was created to be the most important branch and was, for the founders, the most dangerous branch.
+I’ve said it many times, Congress was created to be the most important and powerful branch and was, for the founders, the most dangerous branch.

 Two: The Judiciary Is The Least Dangerous Branch to the Constitution